Nadine Provençal

-Nadine Provençal is an assistant professor at Simon Fraser University and Investigator at BC Children's Hospital Research Institute.
-In 2020, she was recognized by the Canadian Institute for Advanced Research (CIFAR) with an appointment to CIFAR Azrieli Global Scholar.
+Nadine Provençal is a Canadian researcher in health sciences whose academic path has focused on biology, epigenetics, early life adversity, and developmental trajectories of health and disease.
+Her research focuses on epigenetics of anxiety and stress-related disorder She is an assistant professor at Simon Fraser University and worked as an Investigator at BC Children's Hospital Research Institute.
+In 2020, she was recognized by the Canadian Institute for Advanced Research (CIFAR) with an appointment to CIFAR Global Scholar.